 At this point, compare the output of sha1sum to the checksum displayed above, and do not proceed unless they match exactly.
 If they do match, finish the installation by running:

 $ bash Build-Ubuntu.sh

-The script will ask you to enter your password to install Vrui's prerequisite packages, but will not perform any other administrator-level changes to your system.
+The script will ask you to enter your password to install Vrui's prerequisite packages, and maybe again if Vrui is to be installed in a system location, but will not perform any other administrator-level changes to your system.
 If everything works, a new window showing a spinning globe will pop up.
 That's it!
 Refer to the Vrui HTML Documentation, section "Using Vrui Applications," to learn how to interact with the spinning globe and other Vrui applications.